nathan-hyan/wadsmoosh-freedoom/README.md

 The current To-do list is:

-    - Add the music for Freedoom Phase 1
     - Add the intermission screens for Phase 1 and 2 (Graphics and Texts)
     - Add the map credits into the MAPINFO lump (the map names that are in there are from DOOM 1's lump file)
     - Try to fix any gameplay issue / missing texture.
 Haven't found any yet